iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 • To resolve this, I performed a Merge Query using a Left Outer Join with the Product Dimension table, using Product ID as the foreign key.
 This allowed me to:

-• Pull the correct price_per_unit from the product master
+• Pull the correct price_per_unit from the product master.
-• Maintain all transactional records from the fact table
+• Maintain all transactional records from the fact table.
-• Populate missing price values without losing sales data
+• Populate missing price values without losing sales data.

 • This step ensured pricing consistency across all transactions and preserved referential integrity.